jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 ## Connecting pgAdmin and Postgres with Docker networking

-pgAdmin is a web-based tool that makes it more convenient to access and manage our databases.
+pgAdmin is a graphical user interface (GUI) tool for managing PostgreSQL databases.
+It provides a visual way to interact with databases, visual exploration of database schemas, perform queries, and administer database objects like tables, schemas, users, and permissions.

+Use pgAdmin if you prefer a visual interface or need to perform advanced database management tasks with a GUI.
+Use pgcli if you prefer working in the terminal and executing SQL commands.

 It's possible to run pgAdmin as as container along with the Postgres container, but both containers will have to be in the same virtual network so that they can find each other.

 Let's create a virtual Docker network called pg-network: